pusateri/draft-ietf-dnssd-update-proxy/draft-ietf-dnssd-update-proxy.md

 # DNS subdomain model

 Each .local domain which logically maps to an IP subnet is modeled as a separate subdomain in the unicast DNS hierarchy.
-Each of these subdomains must be browseable (respond to PTR queries for b._dns-sd._udp.&lt;subdomain&gt;.&lt;domain&gt;.).
+Each of these subdomains must be browsable (respond to PTR queries for b._dns-sd._udp.&lt;subdomain&gt;.&lt;domain&gt;.).
 See Section 11 of {{!RFC6763}} for more details about browsing.
 These subdomains are typically special use subdomains for mDNS mappings.

 ## Subdomain naming {#subdomain}

-The browseable subdomain label is prepended to the domain name and seperated by a period.
+The browseable subdomain label is prepended to the domain name and separated by a period.
 See {{?RFC7719}} for more information on subdomains and labels.
 It is not important that the label be human readable or have organizational significance.
 End users will not be interacting with these labels.
 The main requirement is that they be unique within the domain for each IP subnet.
 Subdomain labels can be obtained by the proxy in several ways.
-The following methods should be attempted in order to assure consistency amoung redundant proxies:
+The following methods should be attempted in order to assure consistency among redundant proxies:

 1. PTR query for IP subnet through local resolver